-CHBRP estimates cost after the initial 12 months from the enactment of AB 97 are likely to remain similar in the subsequent years.
-While potential improvements in health outcomes due to better glycemic control among enrollees with diabetes may result in offsets in the future, the small change in utilization of insulin is unlikely to result in substantial cost savings.
+CHBRP estimates cost after the initial 12 months from the enactment of SB 473 are likely to remain similar in the subsequent years; however, with the potential improvements in health outcomes due to better glycemic control among enrollees with diabetes, the cost offsets may become more substantial such that the cost savings from potential decreases in diabetes-related hospitalizations and other health care visits become greater over time.
 CHBRP is unable to estimate these changes quantitatively due to the lack of data on long-term utilization and cost due to improved insulin adherence.